transmission-labs/traffic-light/doc/src/route-planning/prototype-specification.md

 ### Vehicle to vehicle connection

-- **Scanning:** the vehicle MUST constantly scan for other vehicles and attempt to open a connection with them[^1].
+- **Scanning:** MUST constantly scan for other vehicles and attempt to open a connection with them[^1].
-  - Each vehicle MUST do all network communication via a socket/module (details provided in configuration) (TODO: details of type of socket/module etc).
+  - MUST do all network communication via a socket/module (details provided in configuration) (TODO: details of type of socket/module etc).
-  - Each vehicle MUST be able to receive information about new connections (new vehicles that have be "found" by scanning) on the socket.
+  - MUST be able to receive information about new connections (new vehicles that have be "found" by scanning) on the socket.
 Vehicles (connections) identified by UUIDv4.
-  - Each vehicle MUST use this socket/module to _request_ data transfer and listen to requests from another vehicle (open/negotiate connection, receive/send stream of bytes).
+  - MUST use this socket/module to _request_ data transfer and listen to requests from another vehicle (open/negotiate connection, receive/send stream of bytes).

 ### Data transfer
-- **Requesting info:** the vehicle MUST request information from connections that become known to it.
+- **Requesting info:** MUST request information from connections that become known to it.
   - The request CAN provide information about where the requesting vehicle is heading (to be used for prioritisation).
-- **Sending:** the vehicle MUST be able to receive requests and send _prioritised_ information to other vehicles.
+- **Sending:** MUST be able to receive requests and send _prioritised_ information to other vehicles.
   - The information MUST be prioritised by location and recipient heading (if provided).
 - **Format:** TODO: specify format

 ### Route planning
-- **Initial:** the vehicle MUST accept a destination and create an initial route plan.
+- **Initial:** MUST accept a destination and create an initial route plan.
-- **Update:** the vehicle MUST update its route plan based on information received.
+- **Update:** MUST update its route plan based on information received.
-- **Map:** the vehicle MUST read and use the map provided in configuration.
+- **Map:** MUST read and use the map provided in configuration.

 ### Mapping
-- TODO: specify the map format.
+- MUST be compliant with the latest version of the map specification (below).
+- MUST be able to detect and report errors on logical issues with the map

 ### Telemetry
-- The vehicle MUST push telemetry to a socket/module provided in configuration (TODO: details to follow).
+- MUST push telemetry to a socket/module provided in configuration (TODO: details to follow).
-  - The vehicle MUST send its route when it first calculates it.
+  - MUST send its route when it first calculates it.
-  - The vehicle MUST send the new route if it updates the route.
+  - MUST send the new route if it updates the route.
+  - MUST respond to a request for its internal state (what it thinks it knows about the world and who told it what).

 ### Sensors
-- Each vehicle MUST be able to receive sensor information by listening to a socket/module (details provided in configuration) (TODO: details of type of socket/module etc)
+- MUST be able to receive sensor information by listening to a socket/module (details provided in configuration) (TODO: details of type of socket/module etc)
-  - **GPS**: the vehicle MUST accept a stream of GPS coordinates.[^2]
+  - **GPS**: MUST accept a stream of GPS coordinates.[^2]
-  - **Immediate surroundings information**: the vehicle SHOULD accept a stream of information about its surroundings[^3].
+  - **Immediate surroundings information**: SHOULD accept a stream of information about its surroundings[^3].

 ### Trust
-- **Incorrect information:** the vehicle SHOULD be able to assign a trust score to information it receives and incorporate that into its route planning.
+- **Incorrect information:** SHOULD be able to assign a trust score to information it receives and incorporate that into its route planning.

 ## The simulator
 - MUST work in a language agnostic manner (but not necessarily platform agnostic)

 ### Spawning